Jai1122/deepwiki-open-v1/README.md

 2. Create embeddings of the code for smart retrieval
 3. Generate documentation with context-aware AI (using Google Gemini, OpenAI, OpenRouter, Azure OpenAI, vLLM, or local Ollama models)
 4. Create visual diagrams to explain code relationships
-5. Organize everything into a structured wiki
+5. Organize everything into a structured wiki with concise, focused content
 6. Enable intelligent Q&A with the repository through the Ask feature
 7. Provide in-depth research capabilities with DeepResearch

 ## 🛡️ Enhanced Stability & Reliability

-DeepWiki now includes comprehensive stability improvements for production use:
+DeepWiki includes comprehensive stability improvements for production use:

 ### WebSocket-Based Architecture
 - **Real-time streaming**: Live progress updates during wiki generation